 In 2017 more than 20 million pounds of trash was collected by over 700,000 volunteers worldwide during the International Coastal Cleanup.

 The ICC is much more than just removing trash.
-By using detailed, standardized data cards, volunteers gather valuable information about the types and sources of debris found.
-Analyzed and tracked year by year, this information serves as a powerful tool for educating the public, influencing public policy, and effecting positive behavioral change on the part of individuals, organizations, and communities.
+Volunteers at ICC actively participate in a unique global citizen science project.
+Not only will they be removing marine debris, but they will also catalog and tally what they find using the Ocean Conservancy’s data collection cards or Clean Swell App.
+The resulting item-by-item, location-by-location Ocean Trash Index filled with amazing infographics and charts that Ocean Conservancy compiles each year provides the only global snapshot of the marine debris littering coasts and waterways around the world.
+This valuable information about the types and sources of debris found Analyzed and tracked year by year, serves as a powerful tool for educating the public, influencing public policy, and effecting positive behavioral change on the part of individuals, organizations, and communities.

 The collection of this data by cleanup volunteers of all ages and the resulting report prepared by The Ocean Conservancy is used in the following ways:

 We need your help to keep this momentum going.
 Signup and help spread the word!

 Follow us on Instagram: @VolunteerCleanup